M. Couns.; B. Bus. (HRM); G. Dip.

 Creative options for body, mind and spirit

-Helen has an established supervision practice, primarily by phone and Skype, adn works from Buderim, on the Sunshine Coast in Queensland.
-As well as the Institute's training programs in Perth and Brisbane, from time to time she offers personal
+Helen has an established supervision practice, primarily by phone and Skype, and works from Maroochy River, on the Sunshine Coast in Queensland.
+As well as the Institute's training programs in Perth, Adelaide, Singapore, Czech Republic and Sunshine Coast, from time to time she offers personal

 growth programs using art, creative journalling, music, movement and Symbol

 Work.
 A new addition to her programs includes the one-day Sandplay Therapy supervision groups

 Postal: PO Box 1378, Buderim, Qld, 4556

 Helen has been a Lecturer and Senior Lecturer in counselling, at the University of Notre Dame Australia, in Fremantle for six years.
 Then worked for in the Graduate Program in Counselling and Psychotherapy at the University of Adelaide.
 She currenly lectures into the Counselling Programs at the University of the Sunshine Coast, Queensland.
 Previously she worked as

 student and staff counsellor with the University of Southern Queensland.
 In

 addition to her work with USQ she conducted a private counselling practice,

 primarily providing support and supervision to counselling staff of a sexual

 assault service and staff of a residential facility for homeless youth.